cogotti-giulia/minecraft_tropical_fishes/readme.md

 pesce pappagallo pinna gialla
 ```

 After insertion into the database the file will be cleaned to avoid inserting the same rows again and again.
+Except when there is something bad written (like grammar errors), those lines stays there to be fixed by the user!